Mheymann1/Tpot-OT-Honeypot-Threat-Intelligence/README.md

 That background shapes how I approach OT security.
 I don't see it as an abstract compliance exercise.
 I see it as protecting the systems that keep real operations running.

-Today I work as a Contributing Security Analyst with hands-on Splunk Enterprise Security expertise, pursuing an MS in Cybersecurity and Information Assurance.
-This honeypot project was built to answer a question I kept asking in the field — what does the real threat landscape targeting OT infrastructure actually look like?
+Today I work as a Contributing Security Analyst with hands-on Splunk Enterprise Security expertise, hold MSC in Cybersecurity and Information Assurance.
+This honeypot project was built to answer a question I kept asking in the field what does the real threat landscape targeting OT infrastructure actually look like?

 Now I have data.